-NEW PUBLICATION IN JAMA: Tracking County-Level Measles Cases in the US Read the Paper | View the Tracker | Mini-track Chair at HICSS 59 - Contact me if you want to connect!
+NEW PUBLICATION IN JAMA: Tracking County-Level Measles Cases in the US Read the Paper | View the Tracker | I will attend the 2026 INFORMS OPTIMIZATION SOCIETY CONFERENCE, Contact me if you'd like to connect. |

 Farzin Ahmadi